flutter/website/src/community/china/_os-settings.md

 To set these values on a permanent basis,
 {% if id == 'windows' -%}
-set the enviroment variables as in the following example:
+set the environment variables as in the following example:
 {% else -%}
 append those three `export` commands to the `*rc` or `*profile` file that your preferred shell uses.
 This would resemble the following: